uriya145/Firebase-Realtime-Database-Uploader/README.md

-# How to user FirebaseParent?
+# How to use FirebaseParent?

 ## What is the purpose?